-YOUR NOMINATION DOCUMENTS INCLUDE: PURPOSE: 1.
-Candidate's Handbook Explains rules / requirements, etc. 2.
-Declaration of Candidacy (includes ballot designation and oath of allegiance) Form that qualifies an individual to be placed on the official ballot.
+YOUR NOMINATION DOCUMENTS INCLUDE: PURPOSE: Candidate's Handbook Explains rules / requirements, etc. Declaration of Candidacy (includes ballot designation and oath of allegiance) Form that qualifies an individual to be placed on the official ballot.
 It must be completed and filed by the filing deadline.
 3. Ballot Designation Worksheet Each candidate who submits a ballot designation shall file a ballot designation worksheet that supports the use of that ballot designation by the candidate.
 It must be filed at the time the Declaration of Candidacy is filed.
-Do not leave any response spaces blank.
-If information requested is not applicable, please write N/A in the space provided.
-Otherwise the information MUST be provided.
 4. Candidate's Statement Form This form is used to state the education and qualifications of the candidate.
 It must be filed at the time the Declaration of Candidacy is filed.
 Filing a statement is optional.
 5. Code of Fair Campaign Practices These are basic principles of decency, honesty, and fair play, which every candidate for public office has a moral obligation to uphold.
-This is a voluntary form and can be filed anytime prior to the election.
-6. Campaign Disclosure Filing Forms & Instructions These forms are used to disclose campaign receipts and expenditures.
+This is a voluntary form and can be filed any time prior to the election.
+Campaign Disclosure Filing Forms & Instructions These forms are used to disclose campaign receipts and expenditures.
 Appropriate forms and instructions will be given to comply with FPPC rules on establishing accounts, reporting contributions and expenditures, etc. 7.
 Statement of Economic Interests The Form 700 (Statement of Economic Interests) must be filed by the close of the nomination period.

-No filing fee is required to run for any School or Special District Office.
+No filing fee is required to run for any School or Special District Office

-The filing deadline is Friday, August 7, 2015, 5 p.m.
-Friday, August 7th, 2015 File with the Registrar of Voters at: 2724 Gateway Drive Riverside, CA 92507-0918 Office Hours: Monday-Friday, 8 a.m. to 5 p.m.
-7th
+The filing deadline is Friday, August 11, 2017, 5 p.m.
+File with the Registrar of Voters at: 2724 Gateway Drive Riverside, CA 92507-0918

+Office Hours Monday--Friday 8:00 a.m. to 5:00 p.m.